 Chapter 3: The Human Factors

-As mentioned previously, all living things have an associated average life-span associated with their species.
-For humans, there has been a steady increase in life-expectancy through the ages.
+The previous chapter made reference to the fact that all living things have an average life-span associated with their species.
+For humans, there has been an overall steady increase in life-expectancy through the ages.
 This has come about because of improving conditions, and in more recent times, medical intervention.
 As our life-expectancy increases, new threats are revealed that did not have enough time to influence the lives of our shorter-lived ancestors.
 In the past century alone, there have been several challenges to health that have been addressed to a large degree.
 Firstly, disease and viral infections were tackled by major advances in medical science.
 Next came the threat posed by cardiovascular issues in the ageing human.
 Education and lifestyle changes had a significant impact, as well as medical intervention in the more serious cases.
 Today, the biggest limiting factor on lifespan appears to be Cancer in its various forms.
-The unanswered question is just how far can we push the average life-span for humans, given that the original optimised design for was drafted long ago.
+The unanswered question is just how far can we push the average life-span for humans, given that the original optimized design for them was drafted long ago.

 Application of the rules pertaining to life produces an unimaginably large number of diverse possibilities.
 However, the possibilities are not infinite.
-As with all else in existence, the resultant entities still must comply strictly with the constraints imposed by the laws of Physics and Chemistry.
+As with all else in existence, the resultant entities still must comply strictly with the constraints imposed by the laws-of-physics and chemistry.
 So let's examine the broader parameters that drive life-as-we-know-it.
 One of the fundamental controls for life is temperature-range.
 Each particular cellular structure or organism has a certain temperature-range for survival.
 As humans, we are doomed if we stray beyond the bounds of our temperature survival-band – at the low end of the scale we freeze, the other, we fry.
 Somewhere in between is a comfortable balance where we thrive and multiply.
+Most researchers believe that around 150⁰C is the theoretical cut-off point for life.
+At that temperature proteins fall apart, and biomedical reactions cannot occur – a quirk of the biochemistry that life on Earth, as far as we know, abides by.

 Up until this point, we have been developing the theory that everything in existence is driven by a predetermined set-of-rules.
 This concept becomes most challenging when we attempt to examine the origins of complex lifeforms like humans.
 Humans are intimately woven into the intricate fabric of life, and hence have a special interest in trying to understand the purpose behind the rules, and where these rules might ultimately lead.
 The rules defining life as-we-know-it affect the full gamut from single-cell beginnings, all the way through to the recognizable human form.
 Because humans enjoy maximum flexibility and freedom to play in three of the common four-dimensions, they possibly might require many more rules to control their existence.
 The difficulty here is to determine if there are specific rules for human life which differ from the generic rules that apply to all forms of animal life?